 This vegan Marry Me Pasta is so rich, flavorful, and satisfying, it just might inspire a proposal.
-Hot pasta is tossed in a luscious, creamy cashew sauce infused with garlic, sun-dried tomatoes, tomato paste, and fresh basil for a lucious, romantic dish that feels indulgent but comes together in just 30 minutes.
+Hot pasta is tossed in a luscious creamy sun-dried tomato sauce infused with garlic, tomato paste, and fresh basil for a romantic dish that feels indulgent but comes together in just 30 minutes.
 It’s easy enough for a weeknight and impressive enough for date night.
 Creamy, comforting, and 100% dairy-free, this pasta is the one.

 Soften the cashews (optional): If you have a high-powered blender, you can skip this step.
 Otherwise, add the cashews to a small pot, cover with water, and bring to a boil.
 Boil for 10 minutes until very tender.
 Drain and rinse well before using.
 Alternatively, soak cashews in cool water overnight.
 Softening the cashews first helps them blend into a smooth, creamy sauce.